raymondwcs/toRomanNumeral/README.md

 ```
 minikube service list -p multinode-demo
 ```
-7. Run the service by opening the URL
+7. Run the service by opening the URL in the web browser